firebase/firebase-js-sdk/docs-devsite/auth.md

 If there is already an anonymous user signed in, that user will be returned; otherwise, a new anonymous user identity will be created and returned.

+Note: This method is not supported by [Auth](./auth.auth.md#auth_interface) instances created with a .

 <b>Signature:</b>

 ```typescript